Top 10 Hardest Sounds to Make in Languages

 5 Æ The Æ sound, also known as "ash," is a vowel sound that is a combination of the 'a' in "cat" and the 'e' in "bet."
 It is found in languages such as Danish, Norwegian, and Old English.

-I find so many people failing in this one, because they expect it to be like "ce" why didn't you say so.
+I find so many people failing with this one because they expect it to be like "ce."
+Why didn't you say so?

 7 Trilled R The trilled R, also known as the rolled R or alveolar trill, is a vibrant sound produced by rapidly vibrating the tip of the tongue against the alveolar ridge, just behind the upper front teeth.
 This sound is common in languages such as Spanish, Italian, and Russian.

-Although I can do this sound now, it took me until I was 5 to do so.
+Although I can do this sound now, it took me until I was five to do so.

 I still don't know how to do this.